luna-enamorada/flow-manager/README.md

 - Users can sort items into catagories.
 - Provide up-to-date information on inventory levels.
 Set par levels for each item in your inventory, ensuring that you never run out of critical items or overstock unnecessarily
 - When items reach their par levels, the app will automatically generate optimized purchase orders
-- Get valuable insights, identify high-demand items, track slow-moving stock, and optimize your inventory strategy with comprehensive reports

 // Stretch Goals 🏆
 - Receive alerts when stock becomes low and when order dates come up
 - Email alerts to Users
-- Connect and see other locations' and their stock
+- Get valuable insights, identify high-demand items, track slow-moving stock, and optimize your inventory strategy with comprehensive reports

 ## Database Schema 📝